OGSarah/Weaver/README.md

 Weaver is built to exercise the harder, more interesting problems that show up once you taken execution reliability seriously.
 They are:

 - At-lease-once execution with idempotency, so a retried task does not corrupt state.
-- Dead worker detection via hearrbeats and lease expiry, so a crashed worker does not strand its work.
+- Dead worker detection via heartbeats and lease expiry, so a crashed worker does not strand its work.
 - Dependency resolution across a DAG, so tasks only run once their upsteams succeed.
 - Retries with exponential backoff and timeouts, so transient failures self-heal.
 - A queue that survives restarts, back by Postgres rather than in-memory state.